gitenter/gitenter/gitar/doc/ssh-notes.md

 local-pc$ ping localhost:local-port   # ----> redirect to remote-IP:remote-port
 ```

 Remote tunneling: Connect from the local side.
+(From the remote machine) access the remote port to touch the local port.

 ```
 local-pc$ ssh -R remote-port:remote-pc-IP:local-port remote-username@remote-pc-IP